-The default state of the Playlists is to list All Clips available.
+Working with the AllThe default state of the Playlists is to list All Clips available.
 All Clips represents all of the recordings made on the Ki Pro Rack or valid files transferred to the Ki Pro Rack.

 Figure 22.
 Ki Pro Rack Web Interface, All Clips Playlist